Walking in a Winter Wonderland: 10 places to see snow in Arizona

 This is another awesome short hike located along Snowbowl Road.
 Due to its’ hidden location (about halfway up Snowbowl Rd), it remains delightfully underused, especially during the cold winter months.
 The lush dense forested surroundings make this one feel a bit like the quiet trails found throughout New England.

 The 1.5 mile distance is perfect for a short winter walk/snowshoeing adventure.
-Although, it is a bit hard to cross country ski here due to the hilly terrain.
+Just a note – it is a bit hard to cross country ski here due to the hilly terrain.
 Walking around this winter wonderland (which is so reminiscent of something you would find in the North), it’s quite hard to believe that you are just a quick 2 hour drive from the cacti studded desert.

 8. Enchanted Snowfall at La Encantada Mall